jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 end
 ```

-Our module, defined by `defmodule`, is `LearningElixir`.
+Our module, defined by `defmodule` (DEFine MODULE), is `LearningElixir`.
 Attached to that we have a `do` and its closing `end`.
 This pair of "delimiters" indicates that anything in between them is part of the `LearningElixir` module.
 Some languages use whitespace or curly braces as their delimiters, but Elixir has copied Ruby and uses the more descriptive `do` and `end` keywords.

 Our function `hello` is defined by `def`.
 It also has a do/end delimiting block.
 Inside that block is the string "boldly going where no man has gone before", which is what is returned when we call that function.